MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-446-oneLake-table-folder-not-removed.md

 ms.custom: known-issue-446
 ---

-# Known issue - OneLake table folder not removed when table dropped in data warehouse
+# Known issue - OneLake Table folder not removed when table dropped in Data Warehouse

-When you drop a table in the Data Warehouse, the folder in OneLake under Tables isn't removed.
+When you drop a table in the Data Warehouse, it isn't removed from the folder in OneLake.

 **Status:** Open